Everything You Need to Know About Crocus

 Explore more: Spring Crocus poisoning in dogs.

-Autumn Crocus is very toxic to pets, may cause stomach upset in humans and is a skin irritant.
+Autumn Crocus is very toxic to pets, may cause stomach upset in humans and is a known skin irritant.

-Crocus Care After Flowering
+How I Care For Crocus After Flowering

 Crocus Companion Plants